Find e-books in Omni

 - Type in your search terms.

-- Use the Resource Type filter on the left side of the page to narrow down your results to Books & e-Books.
+- Find Resource Type on the left side of the page and narrow down your results to Books & e-Books.

 - A list of e-books on your topic will be displayed.